ansible-community/community-website/posts/archive/introducing-the-ansible-api-for-servicenow-itsm.md

 store](https://store.servicenow.com/) to enhance and support the integration between the two platforms.

 # What is the Ansible API for ServiceNow ITSM?

 The API for Red Hat Ansible Automation Platform Certified Content Collection integrates Ansible's certified content with your ServiceNow instance.
-Prior to the launch of ServiceNow\'s Rome API, Ansible users could download the Red Hat Ansible Certified Content Collection for ServiceNow ITSM from the Ansible automation hub and directly manage ServiceNow resources using their REST API.
+Prior to the launch of ServiceNow's Rome API, Ansible users could download the Red Hat Ansible Certified Content Collection for ServiceNow ITSM from the Ansible automation hub and directly manage ServiceNow resources using their REST API.